Tazril/Cureous/README.md

 ## Thanks

-Thank You for reading this documentation
+Thank You for reading this documentation.